LAC James Edward "Jim" Fryatt 631210 RAFVR 1918—2008

 5ED Fremantle March 1942

-A portion of the record of arriving 211 Squadron men, ex-Tung Song, at No 5 Embarkation Depot Fremantle (POR No 30 of 26 March 1942), with Jim Fryatt listed.
+A portion of the record of arriving 211 Squadron men, ex-Tung Song, at No 5 Embarkation Depot Fremantle (POR No 30 of 26 March 1942), with Jim Fryatt listed as AC1 (having lost his LAC Propeller after some infraction in Greece in April 1941: the LAC was restored in July 1942).

 India c1942 (Fryatt collection)